westerndigitalcorporation/omnixtend/README.md

 OmniXtend is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+The protocol specification is provided under Apache 2.0 license.

+The reference hardware implementations include a linux distribution provided under the GPL v2 license.